Meet the Team

 Academic Co-Director, MS-ESM

-Vishal Agrawal is Provost’s Distinguished Associate Professor and Lapeyre Family Associate Professor at the McDonough School of Business.
+Vishal Agrawal is Henry J. Blommer Family Endowed Chair in Sustainable Business and Professor of Operations at the McDonough School of Business.
 He is also the academic director for the Business of Sustainability Initiative, MBA Certificate on Sustainable Business, and the undergraduate Sustainable Business Fellows Program.

 Agrawal teaches courses related to sustainable business and operations at all levels.
 He has received several awards for his teaching including MBA Excellence in Teaching Award (2020) and Poets & Quants Top 40 under 40 MBA Professor (2020).
 He also serves on the editorial boards of several leading journals, including as an associate editor for Manufacturing and Service Operations Management and as a department editor for Production and Operations Management.